sonpring/WatchTag/README.md

 21. Return the medicine bottle to the medicine cabinet.
 22. Return the water bottle to the refrigerator.
 23. Wait for 30 seconds after all tags stop moving.
-24. Laundry & Retrieve laundry from the washing machine.
+24. Retrieve laundry from the washing machine.